HughMorris01/Newsletter-Signup/README.md

 # Newsletter-Signup

-This is a web application built along with Udemys Full Web Developer Course.
-It's built using Node.js and utilizes Mailchimp's API to add contacts to an email list.
+This is a web application built using Node.js and utilizes Mailchimp's API to add contacts to an email list.
 The live application is hosted on Glitch located at:

 https://gregs-mailing-list.glitch.me